Media Release

 This will be the seventh year that Grace Cathedral has hosted the Tree.
 In addition to being a beautiful venue that is open to the public, Grace Cathedral has a tradition of welcoming people of all faiths and spiritualities and being a strong supported of the LGBTQ+ community.
 Tree is created by Rainbow World Fund, an LGBTQ+ based nonprofit.
 The Tree’s purpose is purely humanitarian with a message one of universal love.
 It is for everyone regardless of belief or non-belief.
 The Tree was previous displayed at San Francisco City Hall for eleven years.

-The official live tree lighting celebration will be on Monday, December 4, 2022 at 6:30 pm:
+The official live tree lighting celebration will be on (December date TBA) at 6:30 pm:

 About Rainbow World Fund: RWF’s mission is to promote peace, unity and hope by leading the LGBTQ+ movement in participating in local and humanitarian relief efforts.
 Founded in 2000, RWF is the world's first LGBTQ+ based humanitarian aid organization.
 RWF works to help people affected by natural disasters, hunger, poverty, disease, oppression and war by raising awareness in, and funds from, the LGBTQ+ community to support relief efforts around the world.
 RWF provides a united voice, a large visible presence both in the United States and abroad, and a proven structure to deliver LGBTQ+ charitable assistance to the larger world community.
 RWF has donated over $5 million in grants and life saving aid and provided over 75,000 volunteers hours helping both LGBTQ+ and non-LGBTQ in need around the world.
 RWF’s philosophy is that we are all “One Human Family” and that we are living in a time that tells us that our survival on this planet depends on us all giving more to each other.
 RWF is 100% volunteer run.
 Learn more at: www.rainbowfund.org